oracle-samples/cloud-asset-fusion-serverless-vbcs-sample/docs/INSTALLATION.md

 ## Deploying the code

-### Deploying the code using Terraform

-Terraform scripts are not yet available but will be added as soon.

-### Deploying the code using manual steps

-#### Configure Security policies for API Gateway, Oracle Functions and Key Management
+### Configure Security policies for API Gateway, Oracle Functions and Key Management

-##### Configure Security Policies for Functions Deployment
+#### Configure Security Policies for Functions Deployment

 Instructions for setting up security policies for the deployment, and execution, of Oracle Functions can be found in the Oracle Functions getting started guide.
-We recommend the user follows the Oracle Functions quick-start before continuing as this includes documentation/steps in setting up the right permissions for Oracle Functions to work properly.
+We recommend the user follows the Oracle Functions quick-start before continuing.

-##### Configure Security Policies for API Gateway
+#### Configure Security Policies for API Gateway

 The Following IAM Security Policies will need to be setup.
 In these example we have granted access to the API Gateway to the OCI Administrators, you should modify this as per your user security requirements.